akumarjha/RatingEngine/README.md

-# SOLID Principles for C# Developers
+# SOLID Principles for C# Developers Demo using Rating Engine...

 A sample application used to demonstrate SOLID principles for the Pluralsight course, [SOLID Principles for C# Developers](https://app.pluralsight.com/library/courses/csharp-solid-principles).